aryandgandhi/The-Collaboration-Project/README.md

 .
   OWNER
     a.
 Project actively working on/ want to manage
     b.
-Looking to build this and try for some goal (10000 users or change online dating, etc)
+Looking to build this and try for some smaller goal (1000 users or small tools, etc)
     c.

   OWNER to do:
     a.
 Fork repository
     b.
 Add to the read me in there.
 Max four sentence summary of the project and add a link to the project.
 Also add a link to another read me that you add that details the project in a similar method as the other readme's
     c.

+3. Serious about this idea (lowkey startup)
+  OWNER
+    a.
+Have a vision for this becoming huge, passionate about building and want help to grow it
+    b.
+Looking for